Family Roles In Addiction: Can Family Help With Substance Abuse Challenges?

 - Change in sleep schedule

-- Difference in physical appearance: lack of taking care of oneself
+- The difference in physical appearance: lack of taking care of oneself

 - Loss of appetite